-Here is what’s in store for 2020.
+Here is what’s in store for 2023.

 A royal bed burial with finds unparalleled in the Anglo- Saxon world.
 The Saxon Princess treasure, found near Loftus, is housed at Kirkleatham, with scenes of everyday life in the 7th Century AD.

-| World War 1 |
+First World War

 On the 100th anniversary of the end of the First World War, Kirkleatham Museum remember the local people who gave their lives and celebrate their dedication and bravery.